-We checked out Marston Canyon during winter when greenery and color are usually at an all-time low.
-If you have a dirt or mountain bike this area will be a ton of fun.
-These trails will connect you to Balboa's BMX trails & the Bridle Trail which are also great.
-Despite it being winter, there were still scatters of flowers which made my trip fun for photography.
+Marston Canyon is one of Balboa Park’s canyons with beautiful trails that are very lush and green in the springtime.
+If you have a mountain bike this area will be a ton of fun.
+These trails will connect you to Balboa’s BMX trails & the Bridle Trail which are also great.
 It is quiet and peaceful and there are inclines so you will get a little exercise at the very least.

 The Upas St. footbridge takes you over highway 163, heading into downtown.
 This bridge was built in 1946 and connects Balboa Park to Hillcrest.
 Do not enter this area at night as it is quite isolated and said to not be safe.